Urban rail in the United Kingdom: London Overground

-The London Overground is operated by Arriva Rail London under a concession let by Transport for London.
-The Overground includes the Watford Local, North & West London, East London & South and the Gospel Oak to Barking lines.
+The London Overground is operated by First Rail London under a concession let by Transport for London.
+The Overground includes the Lioness, Mildmay, Windrush, Weaver, Liberty and the Suffragette lines.
 It is one of the three National Rail service shown on the London Underground map, the other two being Elizabeth line and Thameslink.
-All stations are served at least every 30 minutes, with stations between and on the East London Line having 16 trains per hour in each direction.
+All stations are served at least every 30 minutes, with stations between and on the Windrush line having 16 trains per hour in each direction.